 So many people put up with toxic friendships because they don’t know what it means to have a toxic friendship.
 You may think that all friendships are a certain way or that your friendship is normal.
 This post from The Huffington Post “23 Warning Signs Of A Toxic Friendship,” really hits the nail on he head.
 Here are a few highlights that they talk about in this article.
 Please read the entire article to get a full grasp on toxic friendships.

 - They are way too critical.
-When you ask your friends for advice, if their advice sounds more critical than it is helpful they may be a toxic friends.
+When you ask your friends for advice, if their advice sounds more critical than it is helpful they may be a toxic friend.
 Especially if they go out of their way to embarrass you or make you feel less than, they could be a toxic friend.

 - They lack any empathy for you.
 If you tell them about your day or say something about your feelings and they act like they don’t care or are mean to you, they could be a toxic friend.